alex-a-morel/dash-python-book/README.md

 ## Editions

-Each published book edition is associated with a **Git tag**.
+Each published book edition corresponds to a specific state of this repository, identified by a Git tag.

-Readers are encouraged to refer to the tag corresponding to their book edition.
+Readers should refer to the tag matching their book edition to access the exact code listings used in that edition.

 ---